 Before going to sleep, be kind to morning-you by preparing some water and some food (in case you need carbs) to have ready by your bedside when you wake up.

 Finally, the dreaded hangover may arrive.
 A hangover may sometimes feel like a hypo – so, remember to keep testing your blood glucose.
 As with any other hangover, keep drinking water and try healthy hangover food, such as salmon, eggs or avocado.
+Find out what other food is helpful with Food and Diabetes!

 Then rest, lie back, and think of the fun you had last night belting out “Livin’ on a Prayer” at karaoke to a now half-deafened audience.